mages-g/ADHD-RAG-Smartbot/README.md

 ### Benefits of Local RAG

 - **Accuracy**: Responses are grounded in specific documents you provide, reducing hallucinations
-- **Privacy**: Your medical documents and queries never leave your computer
+- **Privacy**: Your psychiatric documents and queries never leave your computer
 - **Customization**: You control exactly what knowledge the system has access to
 - **Transparency**: The system shows you the sources it used to generate each answer
 - **Cost-effective**: No need for expensive API calls to cloud-based LLMs

 ## How It Works

 1. **Document Ingestion**: The system reads and processes any PDF files placed in the `data/` directory.
-These can be medical textbooks, research papers, or any text-based medical information.
+These can be psychiatric textbooks, research papers, or any text-based psychiatric information.

 2. **Knowledge Base Creation**: The content is split into chunks and converted into vector embeddings, which are stored in Pinecone.